refined-github/refined-github/readme.md

 			Linkifies issue/PR references and URLs in code
 		</th>
 		<th width="50%">
-			Adds link to an issue’s closing commit or pull request
+			<a title="revert-file"></a> Adds button to revert all the changes to a file in a PR.
 		</th>
 	</tr>
 	<tr><!-- Prevent zebra stripes --></tr>